lkuich/ReactUnity/README.md

 }
 ```

 If you fail to follow this example naming convention, reflection will fail and the service will not be loaded.
-Be very cautious with this.

 It's recommended you use the Unity Service VS Template, it will create the basic structure for your service automatically.

 ***